Ludwig Heck: Life and work

 Heck was born in Darmstadt to Georg Heck, a teacher.
 He studied at the gymnasium at Darmstadt before going to the University of Strasbourg in 1878 followed by summer in the technical school at Darmstadt.
 Following his father's wishes he studied also at the Hessian State University, Giessen and then moved to Berlin in 1880.
 He then went to Leipzig where he completed his doctoral studies under the parasitologist Rudolf Leuckart.
 He received a doctorate in 1885-86 and obtained the position of director at Cologne Zoo from 1886.
 In the short time that he spent there, he improved the state of the zoo and earned a reputation.
 In 1888 he became the director of the Berlin Zoo succeeding Maximilian Schmidt (1885–1888) who died suddenly.
 Heck would serve until 1931, raising funds for the survival of the zoo through many trying times.
 The zoo had 924 species of birds and mammals at the end of 1890 and by 1914 it had 3500 animals of 1500 species.
-Through his connections with colonial German officers he obtained numerous animals, often wild caught.
+Through his connections with colonial German officers he obtained numerous animals, often wild caught, including, for example, a forest elephant.
 Heck took a special interest in the mental well-being of apes.
 Heck was extremely popular and wrote numerous articles.
 He wrote pamphlets for children in which he referred to himself as "Papa Heck".
 He maintained ties to many of the zoologists and scientists of the period including Hermann Klaatsch, Alfred Nehring, Bernhard Altum, Otto Kleinschmidt, Wilhelm Bölsche and his own colleagues Oskar Heinroth and Max Hilzheimer.
 He was succeeded as director of Berlin zoo by his son Lutz Heck.
 Heck was during his time as director of the Berlin zoo responsible for its survival although he resisted moving to the Carl Hagenbeck model of avoiding cages and using moats.